Pure Python Spell Checking based on Peter Norvig’s blog post on setting up a simple spell checking algorithm.

 It uses a Levenshtein Distance algorithm to find permutations within an edit distance of 2 from the original word.
 It then compares all permutations (insertions, deletions, replacements, and transpositions) to known words in a word frequency list.
 Those words that are found more often in the frequency list are more likely the correct results.

 pyspellchecker supports multiple languages including English, Spanish,

-pyspellchecker allows for the setting of the Levenshtein Distance to check.
+pyspellchecker allows for the setting of the Levenshtein Distance (up to two) to check.

 For longer words, it is highly recommended to use a distance of 1 and not the

 default 2.
 See the quickstart to find how one can change the distance parameter.